pheralb/project-hackathon/README.md

 **For the participant:**

 - [x] The user can add his project.
-- [ ] The user can edit his project before a deadline.
+- [ ] The user can edit his project before a deadline (soon).
-- [ ] When the deadline is reached, the user can only see the project.
+- [ ] When the deadline is reached, the user can only see the project (soon).

 **For the admin:**